PrasadP744/SRE-TASK/README.md

 **NODE EXPORTER IS OPTIONAL*

-##changing the image version and  other configurations may brake the OIDC auth and also the cluster uptime.##
+                ##changing the image version and  other configurations which is not inteded to change may brake the OIDC auth and  result in  the cluster and container failure.##

 This Repo
 Adds Terraform with  ec2 provision and docker installation  &&